 Let us parse respondent's argument that the word "regular" in Section 167.031 means - not a percentage of attendance, as parents are told in the Lebanon school handbook - but every school day.
 Respondent concludes from its analysis that if "regular basis" means attendance every day school is scheduled to be in session, the State of Missouri has unfettered discretion to charge a parent with a violation of Section 167.031 if their child misses one day - one hour - one minute of a scheduled school day where they have not "to the satisfaction of the superintendent [been] determined to be mentally or physically incapacitated."
-(Resp. br. at 21-22).2
+(Resp. br. at 21-22).

 Although Section 167.031 does not set forth any specific process or policies under which the superintendent may excuse a student from attendance, respondent argues Section 171.011, a section not referenced in Section 167.031 and, therefore, not a section a person of ordinary intelligence would know was related to any provision in Section 167.031, properly delegates this rule-making to each individual school district.
-(Resp. br. at 20, n.5).
+(Resp. br. at 22, n.8).
 Section 171.011 states that the school board has authority to make the rules and regulations of the government in the school district.
-From this, respondent extrapolates that Lebanon Public School's handbook defines what "satisfies" the superintendent in terms of excused absences, namely, that the Lebanon school policy requires an excuse "from an actual physician."
-(Resp. br. at 20, n.
-5).
+From this, respondent extrapolates that Lebanon Public

-2 While appellant's brief analyzes Ms. LaRue's child's attendance record based on days missed, respondent spends a great deal of time analyzing the hours that Auston missed (Resp. br. at 9-11).
+&lt;sup>2 While appellant's brief analyzes Ms. Williams' child's attendance record based on days missed, respondent spends a great deal of time analyzing the hours that Emmaleigh missed (Resp. br. at 10-11).
 However, the assistant principal testified that, while the school looks at both daily and hourly absence percentages, the prosecutor bases the charges on full day absences (Tr.
-12-13, 42).
+25-26).
+The assistant principal also testified that she was "not sure how you calculate a percentage" because the system "calculates it for us" (Tr.
+24).